StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-user-accounts/delete-a-user-account.md

 <!-- md:permission `[admin] manageUser` -->

-This topic provides step-by-step instructions for deleting a [user account](about-user-accounts.md) in TheHive.
+Delete a [user account](about-user-accounts.md) from TheHive to permanently remove it at the client level.

 !!! danger "Permanent action"
     This action permanently deletes the user account at the client level, removing it from all organizations.